DFRobot/DFRobot_PAJ7620U2/README.md

    * @n
    * @n
    * @n  In low detection mode, the sensor recognize one gesture every 2 seconds, and we integrated the expanded gestures inside the library, which is convenient for the beginners to use.
-   * @n  It can recognize 9  basic gestures and 4 expanded gestures: move left, right, up, down, forward, backward, clockwise, counter-clockwise, wave.
+   * @n  The low mode can recognize 9  basic gestures and 4 expanded gestures: move left, right, up, down, forward, backward, clockwise, counter-clockwise, wave.
    * @n  wave slowly from left to right, from up to down, from forward to backward, wave slowly and randomly */ void setGestureHighRate(bool b);

   /**
-   * @brief 获取手势号码对应的字符串描述
+   * @brief Get the string descritpion corresponding to the gesture number.
-   * @param gesture 包含在eGesture_t中的手势号码
+   * @param gesture Gesture number inlcuded in the eGesture_t
-   * @return 手势号码对应的文字描述信息，如果输入了手势表中不存在的手势，返回空字符串
+   * @return textual description related to the gesture number:if the gesture input in the gesture table doesn't exist, return null string
-   * @n 正常的返回值可能是   "None","Right","Left", "Up", "Down", "Forward", "Backward", "Clockwise",
+   * @n Normally, it may return "None","Right","Left", "Up", "Down", "Forward", "Backward", "Clockwise",
    * @n "Anti-Clockwise", "Wave", "WaveSlowlyDisorder", "WaveSlowlyLeftRight", "WaveSlowlyUpDown",
    * @n "WaveSlowlyForwardBackward"
    */
   String gestureDescription(eGesture_t gesture);
   /**
-   * @brief 获取手势
+   * @brief Get gesture
-   * @return 返回手势，可能是的值为eGestureNone  eGestureRight  eGestureLeft  eGestureUp
+   * @return The gesture value it may return: eGestureNone  eGestureRight  eGestureLeft  eGestureUp
    * @n     eGestureDown  eGestureForward  eGestureBackward  eGestureClockwise
    * @n     eGestureWave  eGestureWaveSlowlyDisorder  eGestureWaveSlowlyLeftRight
    * @n     eGestureWaveSlowlyUpDown  eGestureWaveSlowlyForwardBackward